Dominican art

 Dominican art comprises all the visual arts and plastic arts made in Dominican Republic.
-Since ancient times, various groups have inhabited the island of Ayíti/Quisqueya (the indigenous names of the island), or Hispaniola (the name the Spanish gave to the island); the history of the country's art is generally compartmentalized into three periods: pre-Hispanic or aboriginal Amerindian (500 BC to 1500 AD), Hispanic or colonial (1502 to 1821 AD), and the national or Dominican period (1844 to present day).
+Since ancient times, various groups have inhabited the island of Ayíti/Quisqueya (the Indigenous names of the island), or Hispaniola (the name the Spanish gave to the island); the history of the country's art is generally compartmentalized into three periods: pre-Hispanic or Aboriginal Amerindian (500 BC to 1500 AD), Hispanic or colonial (1502 to 1821 AD), and the national or Dominican period (1844 to present day).

 Archeological evidence for human populations on the island go back 6,000 years, when Archaic Age foragers arrived from South America to the Caribbean island.
-Going back to the origins of autochthonous art, corresponding to the stage known as prehistoric, primitive or pre-Hispanic, we find several ethnic groups that made up the aboriginal culture: Tainos, Igneris, Ciboneyes, Kalinago and Guanahatabeyes.
-Out of all of them, Taino art was the majority and most widespread throughout the insular territory, leaving behind an abundance of pottery and ceramic structures.
+Going back to the origins of autochthonous art, corresponding to the stage known as prehistoric, primitive or pre-Hispanic, we find several ethnic groups that made up the Aboriginal culture: Taínos, Igneris, Ciboneyes, Kalinago and Guanahatabeyes.
+Out of all of them, Taíno art was the majority and most widespread throughout the insular territory, leaving behind an abundance of pottery and ceramic structures.

-The Taino era of the island came to end after Spanish invasion and colonization, beginning when Christopher Columbus arrived on the coasts of the island in 1492, leading to their decimation from enslavement, genocide, and foreign diseases.
+The Indigenous era of the island came to end after Spanish invasion and colonization, beginning when Christopher Columbus arrived on the coasts of the island in 1492, leading to their decimation from enslavement, genocide, and foreign diseases.
 The newly "discovered" island was given the name "La Española" (Hispaniola) and became the first permanent European colony established in the Americas, Santo Domingo, in 1498.
 In this early period, most artworks were produced in Spain for shipment to Santo Domingo.
 Much of this early art no longer survive, considering many owners emigrated with their art, countless storms destroyed towns and their works, and Francis Drake's sacking of Santo Domingo in 1586 led to the disappearance of a lot of early colonial art.